 Grime has been the voice of Britain’s disaffected Black boys in the poorest areas of the country.
 Grime being a cousin to Hip Hop and Dancehall recognised that the music business was a way out of the Ghetto, however there’s one problem, England is not like Jamaica or America in that it’s hard to sell the raw truth of what it means to be young black and angry when you only make up 3% of the State, with little to no established media institutions to push your narrative.
 Ultimately Grime artist have for a long time been at the mercy of what young middle class white kids liked or disliked.

 What about Skepta?

 Skepta’s chart success has to be placed in context.
-Skepta like many other Grime acts has dipped into popular dance music, best example is his 2010 single “Rescue Me” which even till this day is Skepta’s best charted song in the UK charts, reaching number 18.
-It can be definitively argued that Skepta’s success has relied heavily on his appeal to white middle class boys(just go to a concert) His current fashion style and even his “That’s Not Me” song, taps into the current hipster & “edgy middle-class kid” culture which is opposed to high-end brands, pro gender neutralisms.
+Skepta like many other Grime acts has dipped into popular dance music, best example is his 2010 single “Rescue Me”, which even till this day is Skepta’s best charted song in the UK charts, reaching number 18.
+It can be definitively argued that Skepta’s success has relied heavily on his appeal to white middle class boys(just go to a concert) His current fashion style and even his “That’s Not Me” song, taps into the current hipster & “edgy middle-class kid” culture which is opposed to high-end brands and pro gender neutralisms.
 Big Up to Skept for keeping the grime sound though!